 - Dashboard: If there are any unauthorized email addresses in any of your address books.

 - Address Book: If there are any unauthorized email addresses.

 - Campaign: If there are any unauthorized email addresses in the address books associated with the campaign.

-If you see a warning message about unauthorized domains, as shown here, click the warning message to see which email address domains require authorization.
+If you see a warning message about unauthorized domains, click the warning message to manage the domains.